Simplis-fr/test-case-template/README.md

 Our purpose is to do that choice for them, or at least to restrict the choice to all eligible products to their needs and context.

 You have to design a user-friendly funnel, as simple as possible, able to reach that goal.
+This funnel ends with the selection made by the customer, and so, a confirm message that he will contact by a sales manager.

 ## Business logic

 For any offer, we need to collect at least the first and last name of the subscriber, his email, his phone number and his postal address.

-Our catalog for pros offers several products, in two categories :
+Our catalog for pros offers several products, but we will focus on civil liabilities.
+Here is the list of products:

-- Civil liability
 - For self-employed person (with insurer WAKAM)
 - Starter (with insurer AXA)
 - Rainboots (with insurer AXA)
 - Raincoat (with insurer AXA)
 - Waterproof (with insurer AXA)
 - Avantage (with insurer HISCOX)
 - Avantage Plus (with insurer HISCOX)
 - Avantage Premium (with insurer HISCOX)
-- 10-year guarantee
-    - with insurer QBE
-    - with insurer ERGO
-    - with insurer WAKAM

-Below are the description of each product, including the criteria and the annual premium related to each case.
+Below are the description of each product, including criteria and the annual premium related to each case.

 ### For self-employed person (with insurer WAKAM)